 Description and Adaptation

-Butterfly bush family (Buddlejaceae).
 Orange eye butterflybush is a non-native, deciduous to semi-evergreen shrub that grows 6–16 feet tall and 4–15 feet wide.
 The leaves are egg- to lance-shaped, up to 10 inches long, green above and grayish, soft-woolly below, growing oppositely on long, arching stems that are green when young and have peeling, gray-brown bark when older.
 Tiny, tubular, four-petaled flowers are arranged in large, cone-shaped clusters 3–18 inches long that bloom from late spring to first frost in fall.
 Flowers are generally purplish with a yellow to orange throat, though horticultural varieties range from white or yellow to pink and deep purple.

 Butterflybush is hardy to -20°F (USDA zones 5–10) and prefers moist, well-drained soils in partial to full-sun, although it is fairly drought-tolerant once established.
 Roots generally don’t survive in saturated soil.
 Ornamental escapes establish on roadsides, railroad tracks, stream and river banks, dryland meadows, dunes, coastal forest edges and logged areas, surface mined lands, industrial yards and other disturbed areas.